 NOTE 1: The AEF can collect the log information associated to several API invocations before triggering API invocation log request asynchronously.

-2. The CAPIF core function makes a log entry and stores the information e.g. for charging purposes, for access by authorized users and entities.
+2. The CAPIF core function makes a log entry and stores the information e.g. for monitoring purposes, for access by authorized users and entities.

 NOTE 2: API invocation log is stored for a configured duration.